theblackwidower/Postgre-To-MySQL-Adapter/README.md

 Not all features have been fully tested, due to the limitations of my set-up, lack of time, and personal overconfidence.
 However, I plan to support this adapter to the best of my ability, as long as I can.
 If anyone encounters any issues, please report them, and I will try my best to tackle them, and issue a fix as soon as I am able.

+MariaDB is also intended to be compatible with this adapter.
+However I will go on record as saying that I have not been able to properly test it in this context.
+If there are any reported issues specific to MariaDB, I still intend to support it.

-Also, this adapter is intended to (eventually) fully convert all PostgreSQL code for use on a MySQL server, and fully replicate or simulate all features of Postgre.
+Also, this adapter is intended to (eventually) fully convert all PostgreSQL code for use on a MySQL server, and fully replicate or simulate all features of PostgreSQL.
+This includes the simulation of any datatypes specific to PostgreSQL.

 If you encounter any issues, or have any requests for me to place on the front burner, don't hesitate to file a report.

 ###Other Known Issues
 A colleague of mine has reported problems with prepared statements.
 I have built a workaround that bypasses prepared statements entirely, but have chosen not to upload it for three reasons.
 First, it allows for SQL injection that prepared statements are intended to foil, defeating the purpose of prepared statements and creating a massive security hole.
 Second, I'm certain there's a better way, but I haven't had the chance to properly diagnose the problem yet.
 Third, the file that contains the fix is old and hasn't been updated with the improvements from the original.